todogroup/osposurvey/2020/questions.md

 * No formal role
 * Other (please specify)

-11. How long ago was the program established?
+12. How long ago was the program established?
 * 0-2 years
 * 3-5 years
 * 6-10 years
 * More than 10 years
 * Don't know

-12. How many employees are part of your open source program?
+13. How many employees are part of your open source program?
 * 0 (no dedicated staff yet)
 * 1
 * 2-4
 * 5-9
 * 10+
+* Don't know

-13. What are the areas where your company has most benefited from the open source program?
+14. What are the areas where your company has most benefited from the open source program?
 (Check all that apply)
 * Increased developer recruitment and retention
 * Increased speed and agility in the development cycle
 * Better license compliance